 Please read our full report for details!

 In conjunction with the 4DX campus initiative and the EMCC Super Goal #1, the math division developed the following WIG: To contribute to closing the equity gap and improving a student’s sense of belonging, the Mathematics Division will increase the student’s response average on the twenty questions of the Classroom Community Survey (Rovai, 2002) from a 2.2 to 2.5 by December 2021.
 Residential faculty reported what types of activities/practices were implemented in their classes to increase a student's sense of belonging.
-Students reported an average score of 2.7898
+Students reported an average

 As evidenced in multiple CATS written about journaling in STEM, faculty from chemistry, physics, calculus, and biology utilize journals to improve students' deeper level of learning.
 Critical thinking skills and written communication skills (EMCC ILOs) are important in STEM.
 I want to ensure my students leave my own course ready and prepared for the other STEM courses.
 Also, these journals are used to asses physics' classroom learning outcomes.
 Please see attached documents for sample survey results and journal entries.